schtoffer/kb_teller/README.md

-# kb_teller
+# KB COUNTER
-This is a project that aims to create a low-code reporting system for any non-profit charitable organizations.
+#### Video Demo:  <URL HERE>
+#### Description: This is a project that aims to create a reporting system for a non-profit charitable organizations.
 The main objective is to better understand what impact the organization has on its initiatives.

 ## Some examples are
 - How many quests visited?
 - How many meals were served?